sprluminal/sprluminal/README.md

-# Hi I'm sprluminal
+# Hi, I'm sprluminal

-A self-deemed jack of all trades.
 My main interests include:
 * Computers (obviously)
-* Philosophy - ethics, political philosophy, theology and metaphysics
+* Philosophy — ethics, political philosophy, theology, and metaphysics
-* Music - rock, jazz, heavy metal, electronic and occasionally old-school and/or experimental hip-hop
+* Music — rock, jazz, heavy metal, electronic, and occasionally old-school and/or experimental hip-hop

 <sub> ‎ </sub>

-Most of what I make is in Python, shell, or HTML & CSS, and a little bit of Git on the side.
-I just really program whatever I want whether it's robotics, random scripts, competitive programming, web development etc etc. However I do want to get into low-level developing using C in the future.
+Most of what I build is in Python, shell, or HTML & CSS, with some Git on the side.
+I like working across different areas like robotics, small scripts, competitive programming, web development, etc, rather than sticking to one lane.
+I'm also looking to get into low-level development with C going forward.

 ---